huggingface/speech-to-speech/README.md

 ### STT, LM and TTS parameters

 `model_name`, `torch_dtype`, and `device` are exposed for each implementation of the Speech to Text, Language Model, and Text to Speech.
-Specify the targeted pipeline part with the corresponding prefix (e.g. `whisper`, `transformers_ml` or `parler`, check the implementations' [arguments classes](https://github.com/huggingface/speech-to-speech/tree/d5e460721e578fef286c7b64e68ad6a57a25cf1b/arguments_classes) for more details).
+Specify the targeted pipeline part with the corresponding prefix (e.g. `stt`, `lm` or `tts`, check the implementations' [arguments classes](https://github.com/huggingface/speech-to-speech/tree/d5e460721e578fef286c7b64e68ad6a57a25cf1b/arguments_classes) for more details).

 For example:
 ```bash